74. The OG of career change: From Accountant to Mindfulness Consultant, plus a 10-min meditation for job-hunters - featuring Ilana Kosakiewicz.

 A big and bold career shift.

-Today, Ilana Kosakiewicz is a Kinesiologist, Yoga and Meditation Teacher, and Mindfulness Consultant.
+Today, Ilana Kozakiewicz is a Kinesiologist, Yoga and Meditation Teacher, and Mindfulness Consultant.
 But until 2016, Ilana had over a decade of work as an accountant, working for large energy corporations.

 It sounds like a massive career transition, so I invited Ilana to share with us why and how she did it.
 I'm so glad she said yes.
 It's great for those in career transition or actively planning their next career steps to learn from professionals who have done significant career changes themselves.